Elijas/image-xor-encryption/README.md

 ## Limitations

 - Currently uses a pseudorandom number generator which is not cryptographically secure.
-- Frontend and overall code quality were only an afterthought; clean-up would be nice.
+- Frontend and overall code quality were only an afterthought and are left super messy; clean-up would be nice.

 ## Credits